JoseOnGit/brigadaProjectFrontend/README.md

 https://github.com/JoseOnGit/brigadaProjectFrontend/commits/master/

+### Commit #23: Branch: 12-add-redux-instead-of-localStore: Redux - Registration

+- Registration added to Redux
+- update of login logic to catch errors

 ### Commit #22: Branch: 12-add-redux-instead-of-localStore: Types, constants, links, refactoring

 ### Commit #21: Branch: 12-add-redux-instead-of-localStore: Redux - Login and GetUser

+- Login added to Redux
+- GetUser added to Redux - since we keep email and accessToken in localStore, we know that user was logged in, so we can fetch his data again in case he refresh page and reset redux

 ### Commit #20: Branch: 10-create-store-profile-on-dashboard: Dashboard - Store